 Rationale for Affirmations 21.1, 21.2, and 21.5: The Working Group believes that the general framework created by the 2007 policy and subsequent implementation with respect to unavailable/Reserved Names at the top and second levels remains appropriate for subsequent procedures.
 Therefore, the Working Group affirms Recommendation 5 from the 2007 policy, which prohibits the use of “Reserved Word(s)”, as well as Recommendation 2 which prohibits strings at the top level that are confusingly similar to existing TLDs.
 The Working Group further affirms that strings that were unavailable at the top level in the 2012 round should remain unavailable and that strings at the second level that are on the then-current schedule of Reserved Names at the second level should continue to be reserved.
 In developing this affirmation, the Working Group considered the GAC Principles on New gTLDs and noted that the final version of the 2012 Applicant Guidebook took into account the GAC Principles, including provisions regarding unavailable/Reserved Names.

 Rationale for Affirmation 21.3: The Working Group considered the reservation of Special Use Domain Names in the context of the recommendations from the SSAC contained in SAC090.
 The Working Group acknowledges work by the Internet Engineering Task Force with respect to Special-Use Domain Names, including documentation on how to establish that it is appropriate to reserve such a name, and the procedure for doing so as described in RFC 6761.
 Taking into account the limited and judicious usage of the RFC 6761 process, the Working Group acknowledges that ICANN reserves names in the New gTLD Program established as Special-Use Domain Names using the procedure described under RFC 6761.

+The Working Group reviewed the SSAC Advisory on Private Use TLDs (SAC113).
+At the time of writing this Final Report, SAC113 was in the hands of the ICANN Board.
+As work is ongoing in this regard, the Working Group does not feel it is appropriate to comment further but encourages the IRT to monitor efforts on this topic.

 Rationale for Recommendation 21.4: The Working Group considered that Public Technical Identifiers (PTI) was incorporated in August 2016 as an affiliate of ICANN with the primary responsibility of operating the IANA functions.
 The acronym “PTI” is not included in the list of unavailable/Reserved Names from the 2012 round because PTI had not yet been established at the time the list was developed.
 The Working Group recommends that for subsequent procedures, the string “PTI” should be reserved and unavailable for delegation at the top level.